Keeping Children Safe in Education (KCSIE): summary

 Part 5: child-on-child sexual violence and sexual harassment

-These reports are complex and require difficult professional decisions, which you often have to make quickly and under pressure.
+These reports are complex and require difficult professional decisions, which your school often has to make quickly and under pressure.
 Pre-planning, effective training and effective policies will help you to make calm, considered and appropriate responses.

-When developing your policies and procedures, keep in mind that:
+When developing your school's policies and procedures, your school leaders should keep in mind that: